DevExpress-Examples/blazor-style-migration/readme.md

 }
 ```

-In v23.1, you can remove these classes as we significantly redesigned the layout of our Context Menu.
+In v23.1, you can remove these classes as we redesigned the layout of our Context Menu.
 These classes are no longer required.

 [Return to the table of contents.](#thetableofcontents)